awatson1978/meteor-api/README.md

 Meteor API for the Atom Editor
 =======================================

 Bring Isomorphic javascript to the editor with Meteor API code snippets and grammar/syntax highlighting!
 Simply go to **Atom > Preferences > Packages**, search for ``Meteor Api``, and install the package!
-Then just be sure to select ``Javascript (Meteor)`` as your grammar!
+Then just be sure to select ``Javascript (Meteor)`` as your grammar.

 ![Javascript Grammar Select](https://raw.githubusercontent.com/awatson1978/meteor-api/master/screenshots/javascript-meteor-select.png)